 Fake Check Scams

 Fake checks continue to be one of the most common instruments used to commit fraud against consumers.
-Before you deposit a check you weren’t expecting or wire funds to an unknown recipient, here is what you should know:

 What do employment scams look like?